brimwats/ncpwg/content/authors/twg/_index.md

 ### Phoebe O. Toups Dugas
-![Phoebe O. Toups Dugas](/images/PhoebeDugas.png) Phoebe O. Toups Dugas (she/her) is an Associate Professor of Computer Science at New Mexico State University and Director of the Play & Interactive Experiences for Learning (PIxL) Lab.
+![Phoebe O. Toups Dugas](/images/PhoebeDugas.png) [Phoebe O. Toups Dugas](https://orcid.org/0000-0002-6192-2004) (she/her) is an Associate Professor of Computer Science at New Mexico State University and Director of the Play & Interactive Experiences for Learning (PIxL) Lab.
 Her research is in the intersection of game design, human-computer interaction, mixed reality, and design for emergency management.
 She has been actively involved in ACM conferences around human-computer interaction.

+### Danica J Sutherland
+[Danica J Sutherland](https://djsutherland.ml) (she/they) is an Assistant Professor of Computer Science at the University of British Columbia, and a Canada CIFAR AI Chair at Amii.
+She works on machine learning, including on representation learning, kernel methods, and statistical testing.
+She is also a core organizer at Queer in AI, and has worked on trans inclusion around name changes and other issues in AI venues.